CristianaCostaPereira/Vue-Udemy/README.md

   * lesson 168: programmatic navigation with `$router`;
   * lesson 169: passing data with route params (dynamic segments);
   * lesson 170: navigation and dynamic paths;
+  * lesson 173: option of passing params as props;